 The Guide to Off-Campus Living is designed to offer the student guidance on what to look for when deciding to live off campus.
 It also provides information on how to inspect a dwelling and provides tips for reviewing a lease agreement.
-A copy of this guide may be obtained from the Residence Life and Housing Office in Hemlock Suites or at www.esu.edu/students/residence life/off campus housing.
+A copy of this guide may be obtained from the Residence Life and Housing Office in Hemlock Hall.